Deceased Estates & Losing a Loved One Frequently Asked Questions

 If you haven’t managed someone else’s finances before, it can be overwhelming.
 Please contact us on Customer Support on 07 3135 3525 (Mon-Fri, 9am-5pm AEST) to find out how we can assist you with the process.

 Each Estate is different.
 Some Estates will take a short amount of time to finalise, others will be more complicated.
-The process may be sped up if we receive all the right documents and information in a timely manner, along with a signed Deceased Notification Form.
+The process may be sped up if we receive all the right documents and information in a timely manner, along with a signed Deceased Notification Form (PDF, 442KB).

 Once we receive notice of your loved one’s passing, along with the correct documentation, we will act on your instructions within 14 days.
 This means we’ll be able to provide access to information about your loved one’s assets and start assisting you with the process of closing their accounts and settling their debts.
 Keep in mind, we can only grant this access if you are the authorised person to act of behalf of the Estate.

 Once we have been notified that an account holder has passed away, a hold will be placed on their deposit account(s).
-(Note: This hold will not be applied for joint account unless the account is an Asset Line).
+(Note: This hold will not be applied for joint account unless the account is a Line of Credit, Asset Line or Overdraft account).
 This means that no funds can be withdrawn from the account and all recurring payments and direct debits will be stopped.
 Credit payments can continue to be paid into the account if transferred from an external bank.